 In My Mind, I Aim To Always Be Poolside

 Although we did venture out of Casa Mae (trust me when I say I didn’t want to at first…) we also spent a fair bit of time relaxing on the deck chairs facing the pool.
-As Casa Mae Hotel has roughly only 30 rooms, seeing familiar faces by the pool is welcomed.
+As Casa Mae has roughly 30 rooms, seeing familiar faces by the pool is welcomed.
 Everyone is very respectful, including young children and this area is quiet, relaxing and very clean; the perfect place for a retreat.

 The pool area traps the sunshine until late in the afternoon.
 Dipping in and out of the pool was a welcomed treat but also an essential in the warmth.
 As much as I love a city break, and we’ve done our fair share this year, I love nothing more than soaking up the heat with a good book.
 Can you tell?

-As many of the other guests were also only staying for a few days, without meaning to we all seemed to alternate exploring.
+As many of the other guests were also only staying for a few days, without meaning to, we all seemed to alternate exploring.
 Ideal as we managed to have the pool to ourselves a lot of the time.
 True paradise.

 The cuttlefish with garlic and chilli was much more up my street.